kappnav/README/README.md

    trader-59c9dcb74-2cv8b                1/1       Running   0          53s
    ```

-# Install Validation
+# Installation validation

-After installing Kubernetes Application Navigator and the stock-trader sample, access the Kubernetes Application Navigator UI by finding and opening the UI route in the Openshift console:
+After you install Kubernetes Application Navigator and the stock-trader sample, you can access the Kubernetes Application Navigator UI by finding and opening the UI route in the OpenShift console:

 ![image](/images/routes.png?raw=true)